ExpediaGroup/styx/docs/user-guide/configure-advanced-routing.md

  - *redirect-old-domain*
  - *bad-cookie-fixer* before

-After this pipeline the traffic is handled by a *ConditionRouter* which sends all traffic satisfying the condition *protocol() == "https" to BackendServiceProxy called *secure-backends*, and all other traffic to another BackendServiceProxy called *insecure-backends*.
+After this pipeline, the traffic is handled by a *ConditionRouter* which sends all traffic satisfying the condition *protocol() == "https" to a BackendServiceProxy called *secure-backends*, and all the other traffic to another BackendServiceProxy called *insecure-backends*.

 Graphically the object model can be represented as: